SoftUni-Internal/interactive-content/EN/03-Conditional-Statements-Advanced/06-Summary.md

 }
 ```

-## In the next lesson we will learn:
+## In the next lesson you will learn:

-- What is for-loop
+- What a for-loop is

 - For-loop syntax